 What is a Ventral Hernia?

-- Other sites that ventral hernias can develop are the belly button (umbilicus) or any other area of the abdominal wall.
+- Ventral hernias may also develop at the belly button (umbilicus) or at any other area of the abdominal wall.

 How Do I Know If I Have a Ventral Hernia?

 - One of the main symptoms of a ventral hernia is a bulge under the skin.
 Some people do not notice any pain with an abdominal hernia but most do have some discomfort with coughing, prolonged periods of sitting or standing, lifting heavy objects, or straining in the bathroom.